xblanc33/e2t/staticAnalysis/README.md

 20% are original (saturation is below 33%)
 ```

-The analysis states that only one logs is original.
-The 4 other ones are not original.
+The analysis states that only one log is original (actions.1.xml).
+The 4 other ones are not original !

-It also states that the set of logs reaches saturation.
+It also states that the set of logs reaches saturation (20%).

 ## Make your analysis